Oghma-Infinium/apostasy.githubio/index.md

 Apostasy is a total overhaul modlist for *The Elder Scrolls V: Skyrim Special Edition* that offers a immersive, modernized Skyrim experience.
 Blending elements of traditional RPGs with the Action Combat elements of newer titles, Apostasy turns Skyrim into an epic experience that offers brutal, rewarding combat, build diversity, and a comprehensive experience.
 With a high-fidelity visual overhaul, an enhanced world to explore, new quests, and fresh gameplay, Apostasy offers the most complete modded Skyrim experience to date.

 Apostasy is curated from thousands of publicly available and custom created mods made by the talented Skyrim community.
-Developed over the course of thousands of hours, with input from several experienced modlist creators and curators, known for lists such as <a href="https://github.com/aljoxo/Arisen" target="_blank" rel="noopener noreferrer">Arisen</a>, <a href="https://github.com/Oghma-Infinium/Ascensio" target="_blank" rel="noopener noreferrer">Ascensio</a>, <a href="https://github.com/Oghma-Infinium/Fahluaan" target="_blank" rel="noopener noreferrer">Fahluaan</a>, and <a href="https://github.com/Oghma-Infinium/Vagabond" target="_blank" rel="noopener noreferrer">Vagabond</a>, Apostasy brings a refined and consistent Skyrim experience that exists nowhere else.
+Developed over the course of thousands of hours, with input from several experienced modlist creators and curators — known for lists such as <a href="https://www.nexusmods.com/skyrimspecialedition/mods/147302" target="_blank" rel="noopener noreferrer">Anvil</a>, <a href="https://github.com/aljoxo/Arisen" target="_blank" rel="noopener noreferrer">Arisen</a>, <a href="https://github.com/Oghma-Infinium/Ascensio" target="_blank" rel="noopener noreferrer">Ascensio</a>, <a href="https://github.com/Oghma-Infinium/Fahluaan" target="_blank" rel="noopener noreferrer">Fahluaan</a>, and <a href="https://github.com/Oghma-Infinium/Vagabond" target="_blank" rel="noopener noreferrer">Vagabond</a> — Apostasy brings a refined and consistent Skyrim experience that exists nowhere else.

 Apostasy may be overwhelming at first, so I highly recommend skimming through this wiki.
 Start with the [Recommended Reading](/02RecommendedReading/Introduction) section and work your way down.

+<p style="text-align: center"><a class="btn btn-indigo" href="/01Help/Install/" target="blank" rel="noopener noreferrer">Installation Guide</a> <a class="btn btn-indigo" href="/02ModlistBasics/RequirementsInstall/" target="blank" rel="noopener noreferrer">System Requirements</a></p>

+---
 ## Modlist Assistance & Support

  1. Make sure to read over the [installation guide](/01Help/Install).